Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Discussion

 Given these findings the reasonable use-cases for models pre-trained with \method are broad.
 The potential benefit is two-fold.
 Firstly, pre-training and fine-tuning requires less data for the downstream task to be viable.
 This is particularly valuable in areas of data scarcity or expense, as well as offering presumed decreases in training time for the final model.
 Secondly, as shown by our results in this work, our pre-trained models offer actual performance increase over simple supervised training.
-Our assumption is that the broad range of generic topological features learnt by the \method model provide a more robust foundation for training than simple random initialisation, so pre-trained models avoid overfitting to non-useful features better than randomly initialised models.
+Our assumption is that \method pre-training introduces a strong bias towards structural information, which in many applications is a positive characteristic, in-particular where it inhibits overfitting to patterns in the space of node or edge features.
 Guarantees on this point are left for future research.